woooosang/pr-website/content/posts/generics-in-go-type-inference-based-on-parameter-constraints.md

 draft = false
 +++

-In my small project of implementing a [minimal DNS lookup utilitly in Go](https://github.com/paul-kang-1/dns-go), I was trying to come up with a simplified logic of parsing the query response into a `DNSPacket` struct, which had the following structure:
+In my small project of implementing a [minimal DNS lookup utility in Go](https://github.com/paul-kang-1/dns-go), I was trying to come up with a simplified logic of parsing the query response into a `DNSPacket` struct, which had the following structure:

 ```go
 type DNSPacket struct {